loadnetwork/ultramarine/docs/DEV_WORKFLOW.md

 ## Troubleshooting

 - Engine capabilities check fails:
-  - Ensure reth is running and JWT secret is readable at `./assets/jwtsecret`.
+  - Ensure load-reth is running and JWT secret is readable at `./assets/jwtsecret`.

 - Missing or empty block bytes on `Decided`:
   - Indicates undecided proposal bytes weren’t stored (e.g., sync path).
 The app now avoids panics and returns a clear error; restart node or re‑run the round.